flimflam-austin/hugo-cms-test/site/content/quick_reads/20180522-18-05-22-quick-quotes/index.md

       action, a moment of change.
 Why don’t we change what’s happening?”

       Kelly Clarkson, Billboard Music Awards, May 20, 2018

       [Watch
       Now](https://www.youtube.com/embed/B41XUP-ivL8?enablejsapi=1&autoplay=1&rel=0)
-    citation: Watch Now
     _key: card-2-51b10285-51e1-4729-ada3-064dc3f1c187
   - order: 2
     body: >-
-      > ‘Recently, I’ve changed my mind about the biggest challenge that the world faces.
-I think now it’s a human rights problem and it is the discrimination against women and girls in the world.’
+      > "‘Recently, I’ve changed my mind about the biggest challenge that the world faces.
+I think now it’s a human rights problem and it is the discrimination against women and girls in the world."

       Former President Jimmy Carter, during his May 19, 2018 commencement speech at Liberty University, on the greatest challenge facing the world today as